Suspicion rules ahead of latest Hungary-EU talks

 By Robin Emmott

-BRUSSELS Hungary appears no closer to convincing European officials to restart talks over financial aid and Prime Minister Viktor Orban sounded a pessimistic note ahead of a crucial meeting in Brussels on Tuesday, but that may suit the maverick leader.
+BRUSSELS, April 23 Hungary appears no closer to convincing European officials it can restart talks over financial aid ahead of Prime Minister Viktor Orban's visit to Brussels this week and behind the scenes that may suit the maverick leader.

 The European Commission, already at odds with Orban over his aggressive, centralising style, halted talks on an International Monetary Fund loan last December, citing legislation it said undermined the independence of Hungary's central bank.

-Orban and his ministers have been saying for months they are doing all they can to get aid talks going, but the gestures they have made on legislation have not met European Union demands and analysts believe the prime minister may simply be playing for time.
+Orban and his ministers have been saying for months they are doing all they can to get aid talks going, but the gestures they have made on actual legislation have come up short and analysts believe the prime minister may simply be playing for time.

-In a speech to business groups and diplomats in Brussels on Monday, Orban blamed the EU and the IMF for the stalemate.

-"I believe if that if the IMF was ready to provide, not a loan, but a precautionary arrangement, that would be enough to stabilise the Hungarian economy," Orban said.

-Budapest could rely on its financial reserves to service its debt until some of the pressure on global markets from the euro zone's debt crisis eases, making investors more willing to invest in riskier assets like Hungarian bonds.
+That would rely on Budapest's financial reserves allowing it to hold out until some of the pressure on global markets from the euro zone's debt crisis eases, making investors more willing to invest in riskier assets like Hungarian bonds.

-But with much of Hungary's public and private debt in foreign currencies, the risk is that those investors who are still funding it will lose faith and drive a sell-off of the forint, which could topple the country into a funding crisis.
+But with much of Hungary's public and private debt in foreign currencies, the risk is that those investors who are still funding it will lose faith and drive a sell-off of the forint, which could drive it into a funding crisis.

 Brussels, for its part, is offering no sign it is willing to give much ground.